Farming is everyone's business! The below facts try to prove this bold statement:

 The high quality offered will immediately improve your daily job performance as well as the performance of your institution.

-Each unit ends with an online test comprising a set of 10 - 15 multiple choice questions.
-Only after having successfully completed an online test you will gain access to the next unit.
+Each unit ends with an online test comprising a set of 10 - 15 multiple-choice questions.
+Only after having successfully completed the online test, you will gain access to the next unit.

-A PDF script is for most of our courses the main studying material.
+A PDF script is the main studying material.
 This reading material provides basic concepts and principles applicable to the subject of each unit.

 The key to successful learning is the immediate use of newly acquired knowledge and the transfer of theory into practice.
 Our online courses are therefore supplemented by mandatory assignments.

-A course discussion forum enables the interaction between participants and trainers and facilitates the exchange of experiences as well as possibilities to ask questions or get clarifications.
+A course discussion forum enables the interaction between participants and trainers and facilitates the exchange of experiences as well as the possibility to ask questions or get clarifications.

 Passing a final examination is a requirement for obtaining your certificate.

 If you do not wish to take the final exam, you will receive a confirmation of course participation after completing the course.